 Millions of people drive as part of their jobs.
-Some are professionally-trained drivers, many are not.
-Some drive their own vehicles, others drive company-supplied vehicles.
-If their job is not primarily driving, they often do not receive the same kinds of safety management or engagement in driving safety that others may get.
-Regardless of the person's work, or how much driving is part of the job, employers need to manage the safety of their employees on the roads, just as they manage other risks in their workplaces.
+Some are professionally trained drivers, many are not.
+If a job does not primarily involve driving, the employee often does not receive the same kind of safety management or engagement in driving safety that others may get.

-- Apply the principles of the Journey to Safety Excellence
+- Apply principles of the Journey to Safety Excellence

-- Engage company leaders and employees to understand the risks employees face while driving, take actions to address the risks and implement measures to track progress.
+- Engage employees to understand the risks they face while driving, take action to address the risks and implement measures to track progress

-- Encourage safe driving on and off the job by offering training, including defensive driving courses and other training specific to the risks faced.
+- Offer defensive driving courses and other training specific to the risks faced

-- Offer Employer Assistance Programs for employees who might have problems with alcohol, prescription drugs or illegal drugs.
+- Offer programs for employees with alcohol or prescription or illegal drug problems

 - Enact a corporate cell phone policy to prevent all cell phone use behind the wheel